-Our goal is to integrate global sessions throughout the meeting and we look forward to having many of you give presentations, staff panels, and highlight opportunities to enable research and education across the globe.
-Read the Call for Participation for more details.
+Global sessions are integrated throughout the meeting and we look forward to your presentations, staff panels—and the opportunities to enable research and education across the globe.
+See the Global Summit Program (International tag) for more details.

 Internet2 develops mutual agreements with research and education organizations around the world in order to establishthat enable seamless collaboration between U.S. researchers, faculty, students and their overseas counterparts.

 Through these close partnerships, well architected global infrastructure, and federated services, Internet2 is helping to ensure continued interoperability of advanced networking globally, and to support the global expansion of education delivery and distributed research.